The kiln was must be applied evenly

 You can use a sponge to apply to flat surfaces.
 A light touch is required.
 You need to apply in various directions as with the brush.

 Metal moulds are a special case.
 The water carrying the kiln wash will simply bead up or run off the metal.
 First clean the metal to get rid of oils and dirt – sandblasting will do well.
-Then you need to heat the metal to about 25C – 50C above boiling and brush or spray the kiln wash onto the mould, one coat at a time.
+Then you need to heat the metal to about 125C – 150C (ile., above boiling) and brush or spray the kiln wash onto the mould, one coat at a time.
 Return the mould to the heat source and then apply another coat of kiln wash.
 Do this until you have an even layer of kiln wash.
 Be careful not to put so much liquid on the mould that it begins to run.
 If this happens, you really need to start again.
+Also if the metal is too hot, the water will boil off, leaving bare patched.

 The usual recommendation for brushing is one part kiln wash to five parts water.
 I recommend ten parts water to one part kiln wash if you are spraying the kiln wash.
 If you have a really absorbent surface, such as a vermiculite mould, you can reduce the water to two and a half parts water to one kiln wash.
 All these measurements are by volume.